charmoniumQ/charmonium.test-py/docs/reports/trisovic-replication/main.md

 Internal discrepancies (ID) include:

-* **ID1:** The raw data from the original work contains a different set of datasets (DOIs) for each experimental condition (see Appendix IIB for proof).
+* **ID1:** The raw data from the original work contains a different set of datasets (DOIs) for each experimental condition (see Appendix IIB) and different scripts for each DOI.
   {#tbl:original} also shows this problem, because there are a different number of "Total datasets" for different verisons of R.
   The choice of datasets-to-test is a controlled variable and should held constant when changing experimental conditions, such as versions of R.
   One possible reason for the change is that the runner script can silently crash, and if it does, it will not output results for files after that point (see Appendix IA for more details).
   We could not find a way to tell if the runner script crashed from the released data.
   Changes in the script between versions (see **ID3**) cause these omissions to be inconsistent between versions.

+  When we consulted the authors of the original work about this, they speculated that there were intermittent errors.
+  The original work computes statistics on the set-intersection of the DOIs in each experimental condition.
+  However, even the scripts within a DOI can be reported differently between experimental conditions (see Appendex IIA).

 * **ID2:** The runner has two ways of running an R file, 5.1 and 5.3.1 in the above pseudocode.
-  The images uploaded to Dockerhub change the version of R for step 5.1 but not 5.3.1 (see Appendix IIC for proof).
+  The images uploaded to Dockerhub change the version of R for step 5.1 but not 5.3.1 (see Appendix IIC).
   The scripts that fail 5.1 will be rerun in 5.3.1 with the wrong version of R.

 * **ID3:** One Docker image must be prepared for each experimental condition, because the image encodes the experimental condition.
   All things not related to that experimental condition should remain unchanged in the images.
-  The images have different versions of the runner script and other important files (see Appendix IIA and IID for proof).
+  The images have different versions of the runner script and other important files (see Appendix IIA and IID).
   <!-- TODO: remove this -->

 * **ID4:** The R 3.2 and 3.6 environments request `r` while the R 4.0 environment requests `r-base` (see the original work's [Dockerfile](https://github.com/atrisovic/dataverse-r-study/blob/master/docker/Dockerfile#L18)).